arkanelinux/docs.arkanelinux.org/docs/patch_notes/osi-arkdep.md

 # os-installer-arkdep patch notes
 These are the configuration scripts for os-installer used to install the immutable variant of Arkane Linux.

+## v2.4
+- Code and config cleanups

+## v2.3
+- Code and config cleanups
+- Support the latest version of arkdep

 ## v2.2
 - No longer add dconf files via the overlay, these files are now included in the images if relevant